aws/aws-toolkit-vscode/CONTRIBUTING.md

 See [TESTPLAN.md](./docs/TESTPLAN.md) to understand the project's test structure, mechanics and philosophy.

 You can run tests directly from VSCode.
-Due to the monorepo structure of the project, you must either open the `aws-toolkit-vscode/packages/core/` folder directly, or add it as a root folder in the VSCode Workspace.
+Due to the monorepo structure of the project, you must have the `aws-toolkit-vscode/packages/toolkit` folder open as root folder in the workspace.
-Then:
+The easiest way to open the project: File > Open Workspace from File > choose `aws-toolkit-vscode/aws-toolkit-vscode.code-workspace`

 1. Select `View > Debug`, or select the Debug pane from the sidebar.
 2. From the dropdown at the top of the Debug pane, select the `Extension Tests` configuration.